Olivier-Boudeville/Ceylan-WOOPER/doc/wooper.rst

  They are reserved for all arities.

- Note that functions which must be defined by the class developer are unconditionally exported by the WOOPER header, so that a compile-time error is issued whenever at least one of them is not defined.
+ Note that functions that must be defined by the class developer are unconditionally exported by the WOOPER header, so that a compile-time error is issued whenever at least one of them is not defined.